Ukrainian President Volodymyr Zelensky to address Parliament

 The laws – named after Mr Magnitsky who died in a Moscow jail after accusing Russian officials of tax fraud – allow the government to target individuals who perpetrate human rights abuses and conduct egregious acts of international concern.

-Senator Payne says the targeted sanctions will ban the abusers from using Australia as a safe haven after being locked out of like-minded countries and their financial systems.
+Senator Payne said the targeted sanctions would ban the abusers from using Australia as a haven after being locked out of like-minded countries and their financial systems.

-“Mr Magnitsky’s case inspired an international movement of sanctions laws to hold those responsible for his death to account, and to enable sanctions to be applied to other perpetrators of serious human rights violations and abuses, wherever they occur in the world,” Senator Payne said.
+“Mr Magnitsky’s case inspired an international movement of sanctions laws to hold those responsible for his death to account, and to enable sanctions to be applied to other perpetrators of serious human rights violations and abuses, wherever they occur in the world,” she said.

 “This is the first of what will be ongoing sanctions using the Magnitsky-style reforms we passed in December.”

-“We condemn Russia’s abhorrent actions in the strongest, strongest possible terms and those of their leader President Putin,” Mr Morrison said.
+“We condemn Russia’s abhorrent actions in the strongest, strongest possible terms and those of their leader President Putin,” he said.

 “We’re doing all in our power to ensure that Putin’s Russia pays the highest possible price for their illegal invasion.”